Why is My NBN Slow?

 Why is My NBN Speed so Slow?

-Reason #1: Network Congestion
+Reason #1: Network congestion

 Network congestion is the number one reason for a slow NBN connection, especially during peak hours when most individuals attempt to connect to the internet.
-This happens most frequently in the evening when everyone is already at home after work and uses their home internet for entertainment purposes like trying to stream shows, download files, or play online games.

 What you can do